ImKervln/ImKervln/README.md

 - 👋 Hi, I’m @ImKervln
 - 👀 I’m interested in ...
-Envionrmentalism - Politics - Space & Monarchism
+Computers - Politics - Space and Video games
 - 🌱 I’m currently learning ...
 Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...